tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Step Scaling - More granular than simple scaling
 - Target Tracking - CPU, Network, Memory, Custom Metrics
 - Scaling Based on SQS - ApproximateNumberOfMessagesVisible

+### ASG - Lifecycle Hooks

+Lifecycle hooks enable you to perform custom actions by pausing instances as an Auto Scaling group launches or terminates them.
+When an instance is paused, it remains in a wait state either until you complete the lifecycle action using the complete-lifecycle-action command or the `CompleteLifecycleAction` operation, or until the timeout period ends (one hour by default).

+- Custom Actions on instances during ASG actions
+- Instance launch or Instance terminate transitions
+- Instances are paused within the flow .. they wait
+- Until a timeout (then either CONTINUE or ABANDON)
+- or you resume the ASG process `CompleteLifecycleAction`
+- EventBridge or SNS Notifications